hl7au/au-fhir-base/pages/_includes/change-description-intro.md

 **Extension: Change Description**  *[[FMM Level 1](guidance.html)]*

-This extension applies to the List resource and provides a narrative description of the change to an item in a list entry.
+This extension applies to the List resource and  is used to represent a narrative description of the change to an item in a list entry.
 The narrative description may include the reason for the change to an item.

 #### Usage Notes